 In addition I will always tell entrepreneurs just starting out to ‘play to your strengths” If I’d carried on trying to do everything in my business alone as I did at the start, I’d have crashed a long time ago.
 Yes you may have to pay freelancers or SEO professionals but they are the experts at what they do, and those investments will pay off in the long run.

 Luxe Multi Wrap Lotus Charm Bracelet* by Senhoa - Senhoa empowers women rescued from human trafficking in Cambodia through fair work and training in the craft of jewellery making.
 Temples and Markets is proud to support this ethical organisation making a difference.*

 Are you looking to hire for certain positions right now?

 I am always keen on guest bloggers to feature on my site - particularly in the field of S.E Asian travel and ethical shopping.
 I would consider paying if the blogger had a significant following and credibility.

 - [email protected]

 - Our blog

 Temples and Markets has provided an update on their business!

-5 months ago, we followed up with Temples and Markets to see how they've been doing since we published this article.
+About 2 years ago, we followed up with Temples and Markets to see how they've been doing since we published this article.